-Nokia 5 vs Nokia 5.1, Nokia 3.1 vs Nokia 3: Specifications comparison
+Nokia 5 vs Nokia 5.1, Nokia 3.1 vs Nokia 3: A look at key differences

 Nokia 3.1 vs Nokia 3: Design and Display

-Nokia 3.1 sports aluminum edges with diamond cut design with contrasting coloured accents around the edges like we saw on the original Nokia 3.
+Nokia 3.1 sports aluminum edges with diamond cut design and has contrasting coloured accents around the edges like we saw on the original Nokia 3.
 The phone has an 18:9 aspect ratio display with a bigger 5.2-inch screen size with Corning Gorilla Glass protection and HD resolution.
 Available in Indigo, black and white colour options, the phone measures 146.25 x 68.65 x 8.7 mm and weighs 138.3 grams.

 Nokia 3 has a similar design with a polycarbonate back and an aluminium frame.
 It features a 5-inch HD display with Corning Gorilla Glass protection.
 Colour options available are – Tempered Blue, Silver White, Matte Black and Copper White.
 The phone measures 143.4 x 71.4 x 8.48 mm.
+Once again the newer phone has a bigger display, which is taller with the 18:9 aspect ratio.

 Nokia 5.1 vs Nokia 5: Camera

-The Nokia 5.1 comes with improved cameras as well.
+Nokia 5.1 comes with improved cameras as well.
 The primary camera is now 16MP with autofocus, while the selfie shooter is 8MP with a viewing angle of 84.6-degrees.
 Nokia 5 sports a 13MP rear camera with phase autofocus, f / 2 aperture and two-color flash.
 The front camera remains 8MP with autofocus and a slightly smaller 84-degree viewing angle.
+We will have to wait and see how the camera performance improves with the Nokia 5.1 and whether the Pro mode introduced in the Nokia 6.1 will also be extended to this phone.

 Nokia 3.1 vs Nokia 3: Camera

 Nokia 3 gets 8MP camera with autofocus on the back and the front.
 On the Nokia 3.1, users get a 13MP rear camera with autofocus, f/2 aperture and LED flash.
 The selfie shooter is 8MP with f/2 aperture and the same 84.6-degrees viewing angle as on Nokia 5.1.
+Once again, the newer variant has an improved camera on paper from the megapixel perspective.

 Nokia 5.1 vs Nokia 5: Processor, battery and memory

 Nokia 5.1 is powered by 2.0GHz octa-core MediaTek MT6750N processor, which the company says will offer a 40 per cent faster performance compared to the previous generation.
 It features 2GB/3GB RAM and 16GB/32GB storage, expandable up to 128GB via a microSD card slot.
 Nokia 5.1 supports Google Pay as well via NFC.
 The battery is a 3,000 mAh one, claimed to offer a talk time of up to 19 hours.
 The phone users a Micro USB 2.0 for charging.
 Connectivity options include Wi-Fi 802.11 a/b/g/n/ac, Bluetooth 4.2, GPS, AGPS, and GLONASS.
 Sensors include Light sensor, Proximity sensor, Accelerometer, and Gyro.

 Also Read: Nokia 2 first impressions: Big focus on long battery life and stock Android experience